×

 If you are thinking about moving to Lake Como, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Lake Como, can vary greatly depending on the location, size, and type of property.
 On average, you can expect to pay around €3,000 to €5,000 per square meter for an apartment, while luxury villas can cost anywhere from €5 million to €30 million.
-Rental prices for a standard apartment can range from €500 to €1,500 per month, while luxury vacation rentals can cost several thousand euros per week," commented one expat who made the move to Lake Como.
+Rental prices for a standard apartment can range from €500 to €1,500 per month, while luxury vacation rentals can cost several thousand euros per week," said one expat in Lake Como.

 Should I buy or rent a home in Lake Como?